 This endless process reminds one of witch-hunting.
 Likewise, it doesn’t bring any tangible results.

 That’s why both marketing and sales department should exclude their own mistakes to increase the company’s revenues.

 “Thanks for the advice, Captain Obvious,” you think.

 Nevertheless, lots of companies haven’t set up their analytics properly yet.
 So let’s start with the basics.

 - UTM parameters.
 Unless you track traffic sources, your knowledge about searches will stay too generic.
 Say, you have a web page on Facebook and fire off a few ad campaigns there.
 Sometimes your partners post links to your website on their pages.
 Google Analytics displays that you have 300 clicks from Facebook.
 How to differentiate them?
 You can’t say exactly without the UTM parameters.
 You can create custom URLs by visiting Google Analytics URL builder.
-Thus, you’ll identify campaigns and keywords which actually sent visitors to your website.
-Read more how to add these parameters to URLs.

 - Goals.
 Set up the goals for each key event you want to track.
 Otherwise, you will see only traffic sources but won’t have an idea of visitors’ activities on your website.
 Let’s say, you have 100 clicks from referral links and 50 clicks from the organic search.
 Do the links perform any better?
 It’s not a fact.
 Set goals and learn which visitors left your website very fast and which ones made an order, subscribed to your newsletter etc. Your goals should depend on the specifics of your business.